KRS 314.011(8) defines "advanced practice registered nursing practice"

 KRS 314.042(8)(a-g) provides information about requirements to prescribe nonscheduled legend drugs.

 KRS 314.042 (9)(a-e) states that the APRN who has maintained a CAPA-NS for four (4) years or more will no longer be required to maintain a CAPA-NS and shall not be compelled to maintain a CAPA-NS as a condition to prescribe after the four (4) years have expired, but an advanced practice registered nurse may choose to maintain a CAPA-NS indefinitely after the four (4) years.
 The KBN must be notified that an APRN is discontinuing a CAPA-NS.

 KRS 314.042(10)(a) provides detail about prescribing controlled substances.

 Collaborative Agreement CAPA-CS Form

 The law does not mandate a common CAPA-CS form.
 An APRN and the collaborating physician may use any form as long as it meets the requirements of KRS 314.042(10).
-A sample of a form that meets these requirements can be found on the website of the Kentucky Coalition of Nurse Practitioners and Nurse Midwives
+A sample of a form that meets these requirements can be found on the website of the Kentucky Association of Nurse Practitioners and Nurse Midwives